 For some of us, summer is the time of year when vacation and travel peak.
 It brings adventure, excitement and, for some, the needed decompression from everyday life.
 Unfortunately for us it is via our regular travels that bed bugs often reach our homes.
 Bed bugs are parasitic insects that feed on the blood of humans and animals while they are sleeping.
 Bed bugs need a host to survive, which is why they tend to hitch rides on luggage, overnight bags, clothing, furniture bedding and other traveling items.

 As much as these bed bugs love to travel, there are ways to keep them from climbing aboard.
-Here are 5 ways to be sure that your next journey or vacation is bed bug free.

 Travel with Zip Lock bags- When traveling, Zip Lock bags can be a lifesaver.
 Not only can they keep your clothing and items clean and organized, but also they will prevent bed bugs from crawling into your stuff and hitching a ride back to your home.